hermidalc/dragonfish/README.md

 # Dragonfish

-A functional (and taxonomic) metagenomic and metatranscriptomic profiler that leverages recent modern methodological advances in the field of computational and algorithmic genomics and relevant leading software tools.
+A functional and taxonomic metagenomic and metatranscriptomic profiler that leverages recent modern methodological advances in the field of computational and algorithmic genomics and relevant leading software tools.
 Dragonfish uses [Pufferfish](https://github.com/COMBINE-lab/pufferfish) at its core, and therefore a colored compacted de-Bruijn Graph (ccdBG) representation and index.
-Pufferfish can efficiently store and index large collections of genomes and transcriptomes and perform fast and accurate alignment of short reads from whole shotgun metagenomic and metatranscriptomic sequencing experiments to its index.
+Pufferfish can efficiently store and index large collections of genomes and transcriptomes and perform fast and accurate alignment and quantification of short reads from whole shotgun metagenomic and metatranscriptomic sequencing experiments to its index.

 Dragonfish accurately quantifies the abundance of mapped reads to functional features across genomes and transcriptomes in the index, while also providing strain-, species-, and genus-level taxonomic abundance contributions to